brownag/rjts/README.md

 ## Example

-This is an example showing how to read and write Well-Known Text (WKT) and Well-Known Binary.
+This is an example showing how to read and write Well-Known Text (WKT) and Well-Known Binary (WKB).

 You can perform various basic geometric operations by accessing [`Geometry`](https://locationtech.github.io/jts/javadoc/org/locationtech/jts/geom/Geometry.html) class methods exposed in the `read()` result object.
 Use `$` to access methods.